Bubble tea chain opens Williston Park location

 At Kung Fu, bubble tea is just the tip of the beverage iceberg.

-Before your beverage is served, it’s placed in a machine that shakes it up, and then another that seals it.
+Before beverages are served, they are placed in a machine that shakes it up, and then another that seals it.
 All tea is brewed fresh every three hours, co-owner Johnny Chen said.

 Beyond Long Island, the business operates more than 200 shops nationwide and others in Australia, Canada, Taiwan and Cambodia.